FigNewtons/c/itcs3146/justify/README.md

     is  what's  referenced  by the node; this gives the queue full control over its internal state.

-    I  chose  to  read  the  file line by line as opposed to one character at a time.
-This  allowed  me  to use strtok() on tabs and whitespaces.
-The only tricky  part  was  stripping  the trailing newline on the last token of the current  line.
-For counting purposes, this means that if the next token is just "\n", then this is a new paragraph.
+    I  chose  to  read  the  file  in  1000  character blocks as opposed to one character  at  a  time.
+This  allowed  me  to  use  strtok()  on  tabs  and whitespaces without much hassle.

     Combining  the above comments, I chose to use a single queue for the entire file.
 This turned out to be ideal for two reasons: